miparnisari/mason-framework/README.md

 A component can call another component using the `<& component_name &>` syntax, and pass parameters like this: `<& component_name, parameter => "value" &>`.
 An alternative to this syntax is `$m->comp()`. `$m` contains the `HTML::Mason::Request` object.
 The third way to call a component is via a URL.

 Components can accept arguments within the `<%args>..</%args>` block.
 Additionally, the `$m->comp()` syntax allows getting results back rather than outputting text.
 Perl's `return()` function will end processing of the component.
-A component may return either a scalar o a list.
+A component may return either a scalar or a list.

 Components can also define subcomponents via the `<%def>` block.
 These are like functions only visible to the component.